-National Online Health Reporter
+National Online Journalist

 Previously, she worked at Al Jazeera English, covering a wide range of topics and regions from the Middle East, South Asia, to women’s rights and the coronavirus pandemic.

 She has written extensively about sports and covered major international sports events in Qatar (including the 2019 FIFA Club World Cup).

 A water purification expert says not enough has been done to solve the root cause of the problem since an emergency was declared in Nunavut’s capital last fall.

 There is some evidence to suggest COVID-19 vaccines can lower the risk of long-lasting symptoms among breakthrough cases, but the jury is still out, experts say.